sensu/sensu-docs/content/sensu-go/6.6/operations/control-access/ad-auth.md

 {{< /code >}}
 {{< /language-toggle >}}

+<a id="binding-object"></a>

 | binding    |      |
 -------------|------
 description  | The AD account that performs user and group lookups.
 If your server supports anonymous binding, you can omit the `user_dn` or `password` attributes to query the directory without credentials.
-To use anonymous binding with AD, the `ANONYMOUS LOGON` object requires read permissions for users and groups. required     | false type         | Map example      | {{< language-toggle >}}
+To use anonymous binding with AD, the `ANONYMOUS LOGON` object requires read permissions for users and groups.
+Review the [binding attributes][43] for details. required     | false type         | Map example      | {{< language-toggle >}}